veikkonyfors/blog/_posts/2022-03-31-search-for-files.md

 xargs -i{} perl -lne &apos;print &quot;$ARGV: $_&quot; if /ViW..e/&apos; {} |
 grep -v .metadata

+Explained:
+Finds non-binary flat files from current directory tree with name not ending to .swp
+Pipes each file to xargs running a perl one-liner to print path+line containing words matching regexp  "ViWa..e"
+Finally skipping lines containing .metadata using grep -v , as we do not want to see the huge number of files in metadata of some IDE.

 Sample:
 pappa@pappa-ThinkPad-X270:~/wrk$ find . -type f ! -name '*.swp' -exec grep -I -q . {} \; -print | xargs -i{} perl -lne 'print &quot;$ARGV: $_&quot; if /ViW..e/' {} | grep -v .metadata